blackcats/my-git-repository-template/README.md

 ## About the project
 As mentioned above, this is my personal template for new repository.
-It's a generic template that I use for github (and gitlab) repository.
+It contain generic template that I use to create github (and gitlab) repository.

-It's contain templates for Issues, Pull / Merge Requests, Actions...
+Template are, for example:
+- Issues template
+- Pull or Merge Requests template
+- Actions scripts template
+- ...

 ## Installation
 You can use this project in 2 ways: by forking it, the better way, or by